ealhomsi/Edel/README.md

 # TO DO
-The website sepcification is the following:
-a) it should include login ability (done)
-b) it should include sign up ability(done)
-c) it should include posting after singing in (done) c') change the display thing like reddit what the fuck is this
+The website sepcification is the following: c') change the display thing like reddit or stack over flow
-d) the home page (without login) is exactly like reddit (done)
+d) the home page (without login) is exactly like reddit
 e) the posting should include functionalities of attaching documnets and images and stuff (everything)
-f) up voting down voting ofcourse (done)
-z) news feed better organized based on trending. z') fix sql injection problems. z'') tag things and show tags.
+z) news feed better organized based on trending. z'') tag things and show tags.

+# NEW TO DO
+a) make uploading pictures 3/10
+b) making the whole thing look nice
+c) tags (create tag and list them)
+d) threads style reddit in terms of showing sub
+e) save (favorite so ppl would be able to accesit later)
+f) number of views (after clicking inside)
+g) list time of posting.

 # WHATS DONE
 a) uploading posts seperately